Ranked Enumeration of Conjunctive Query Results: Main Result

+\hlrone{Given a cell $c$, we will refer to the tuple constructed by Algorithm~\ref{algo:reconstruct} as $\out(c)$.} Next, each node $t$ maintains one hash map $\qQ_t$, which maps each valuation $u$ over $\key{t}$ to a {\em priority queue} $\qQ_t[u]$.
+The elements of $\qQ_t[u]$ is a \hlrone{pair $\langle \mathit{score}, c(\theta) \rangle$, where $\theta$ is a valuation over $\subtree{t}$ such that $u = \theta[\key{t}]$ and \textit{score} is the value assigned to the cell by the ranking function and it is used by the priority queue.} The priority queues will be the data structure that performs the comparison and ordering between different tuples.
+We will use an implementation of a priority queue (e.g., a Fibonacci heap~\cite{CLRS}) with the following properties: $(i)$ we can insert an element in constant time $O(1)$, $(ii)$ we can obtain the min element (top) in time $O(1)$, and $(iii)$ we can delete the min element (pop) in time $O(\log n)$.

 Notice that it is not straightforward to rank the cells according to the valuations, since the ranking function is defined over all variables $\nodes$.
 However, here we can use the fact that the ranking function is compatible with the decomposition at hand.
-Indeed, given a fixed valuation $u$ over $\key{\mB_t}$, we will order the valuations $\theta$ over $\subtree{t}$ that agree with $u$ according to the score: $ \rank{v_{t}^{\star} \circ \theta}$ where $v_{t}^\star$ is a valuation over $\nodes \setminus \subtree{t}$ chosen according to the definition of decomposability.
-The key intuition is that the compatibility of the ranking function with the decomposition implies that the ordering of the tuples in the priority queue $\qQ_t[u]$ will not change if we replace $v_{t}^\star$ with any other valuation.
+For each variable $x \in \nodes$, we designate some value from $\domain(x)$ as $v^\star(x)$.
+Given a fixed valuation $u$ over $\key{t}$, we will order the valuations $\theta$ over $\subtree{t}$ that agree with $u$ according to the score: $ \rank{v_{t}^{\star} \circ \theta}$ where $v_{t}^\star = (v^\star(x_1), v^\star(x_2),\dots, v^\star(x_p))$ is a valuation over the $p$ variables $S = \nodes \setminus \subtree{t}$.
+The key intuition is that the compatibility of the ranking function with the decomposition implies that the ordering of the tuples implied by the cells in the priority queue $\qQ_t[u]$ will not change if we replace $v_{t}^\star$ with any other valuation.
 Thus, the comparator can use $v_{t}^\star$ to calculate the score which is used by the priority queue internally.
 We next discuss the {\em preprocessing} and {\em enumeration} phase of the algorithm.